caiiiycuk/js-dos/v7/docs/dos-direct.md

 const ci = await emulators.dosDirect(bundle);
 ```

-In theory direct version is fastest possible version of emulator backend.
-But it have strong disadvantage:
-it's working on main browser thread.
-So it can easily hangs browser for some amount of time, and not very
+In theory the direct version is the fastest possible version of the emulator backend.
+But it has a strong disadvantage: it's working on the main browser thread.
+So it can easily hang a browser for some amount of time, and not be very responsive.
-responsive.

 :::note

-[DOS Worker](dos-worker.md) is more preffered version of emulator backend, because it not block the browser.
+[DOS Worker](dos-worker.md) is a more preferred version of the emulator backend, because it does not block the browser.

 :::